The Bond Application Process

 Approval and conditions

 Once assessment and valuation align, the lender issues bond approval.
-This approval may be unconditional, or it may include specific conditions you must still meet.
+This may be unconditional, or it may carry specific conditions you still have to meet, such as confirming your deposit or settling a small outstanding debt.

 Approval confirms that the loan can be granted on the terms agreed.
 It also marks the fulfilment of the bond condition in the Offer to Purchase, provided those terms match the agreement.